thelocalselma/coopcycle-web/deploy/README.md

 ## Creating the demo database
 The PostgresSQL database must be initialized with a schema and some initial data.
-After configuring the `.env` file, execute `make install`.
+After configuring the `.env` file, execute `deploy/scripts/create-schema.sh`.
 This will require network access to the database specified in `.env`.

 ## Kubernetes deployment